-An owner of premises, or a person authorised in writing by an owner of
+You will require this permit if you intend to perform demolition work on a premises.
+The owner of premises, or a person authorised in writing by the owner of

 premises, must apply for a demolition permit to perform permit demolition